CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

     ![](images/build6.png)

-1. Navigate back to the other tab, where Azure Portal is opened.
+1. Navigate back to the other tab, where the Azure Portal is open.

 1. In the Azure portal, go to your **JumpVM-rg** resource group and select **firewallpolicy**.